What Is llms.txt and Should You Create One? | SlapMyWeb

 Will blocking AI bots hurt my Google rankings?

-Blocking AI bots like GPTBot or ClaudeBot has no direct effect on Google search rankings.
-Google uses Googlebot (and Google-Extended for Gemini) separately.
-However, blocking AI crawlers means your content won't appear in AI search answers from ChatGPT, Perplexity, or Claude โ which is an increasingly important traffic source.
+No. Blocking AI crawlers like GPTBot or ClaudeBot has no direct effect on Google search rankings, because Google crawls and indexes with Googlebot, which is separate.
+However, blocking AI retrieval bots means your content will not appear in AI answers from ChatGPT, Perplexity, or Claude β an increasingly valuable discovery channel you would be opting out of.

 How is llms.txt different from a sitemap?